Katherine Grandjean: Kingdom of Devils, Gebunden

 The chilling true story of a brutal string of deaths on the post-Revolutionary frontier that reveal the violence at the heart of the young United States

 The Harps killed dozens, but why they did it has eluded folklorists and historians for generations.
-Almost every story imagines their motive was pure bloodlust: but for historian Katherine Grandjean, that's too simple.
-Instead, she uses the Harp murders to reveal the dark side of the early United States's independence.
+Almost every story imagines that their motive was pure bloodlust, but for historian Katherine Grandjean, that's too simple.
+Instead, she uses the Harp murders to reveal the dark side of the young United States' independence.
 These were uncertain and dangerous years---a time when the fledgling federal government could do little to protect its citizens.
-And if the Revolution was liberating, it was also deeply destabilizing, politically and socially.
-Even as it built up some men, it stacked the deck against others, propelling them into the punishments of volatile markets and lost safety nets and shattered aspirations.
-Unspooling the mystery of what sent the Harps reeling exposes the hidden, violent legacies of the American Revolution.
+And if the American Revolution was liberating, it was also deeply destabilizing, politically and socially.
+Even as it built up some men, it stacked the deck against others, punishing them with volatile markets, lost safety nets, and shattered aspirations.
+Unspooling the mystery of what sent the Harps reeling exposes the hidden, violent legacies of the revolutionary era.

 Bristling with tense, page-turning storytelling---and driven by a historian's obsessive detective work---Kingdom of Devils recovers these long-forgotten murders as a haunting tale about the darkness at the heart of the American dream.